KalevGonvick/Rxn/README.md

 - Learn DX12
 - Learn WIN32 APIs

 I definitely learned a lot during the development of this project.
+Most of which relates to C++ and manageing C++ projects.

+If I were to do this again:

+- Plan out modules with more clearly defined responsibilities.
+- Use C++ modules over headers.
+- Invest more time into unit testing.
+- Roadmap to keep goals clear, especially so I can remember what I was actually doing in between gaps of development.

-I may return in the future, but not without a large rebuild of some of the major components, or just remake the project in rust or something.
+I may return in the future, but maybe I could just remake this in rust :)